romiaujla/xplore-recipe-app/README.md

 Xplore Recipe App

 USER STORIES:
--Search for recipes with recipe names
+- Search for recipes with recipe names
 - Search for recipes using ingredients
 - Restrict search from showing receipes with certain ingredients
 - Search using calories